JackJackzeng/My-data-analyst-portfolio/README.md

 <img src="pythonlogo.png" alt="drawing" width="20%"/><img src="R.png" alt="drawing" width="20%"/><img src="tableau.png" alt="drawing" width="20%"/><img src="power bi.jpg" alt="drawing" width="10%"/><img src="sqllogo.png" alt="drawing" width="10%"/>

-Python Logo R Logo

-I have experience in designing and creating dashboards, …..
+I have experience in designing and creating dashboards in main industry sects, reported to clients and help company make business decision.

-I am confident in my data analytics skills and that my experience, attitude and communication skills would make me an ideal candidate for a junior data analyst role.
+I am confident in my data analytics skills and that my experience, attitude and communication skills would make me an ideal candidate for a data analyst role.

 For details on each of the project please review the linked documents